Melbourne Cup (greyhounds)

-The Melbourne Cup is a prestigious greyhound race in Australia.
-The Cup is the final event of the three-week Superdogs series which carries over $1 million in total prize money.
-The Cup is run over 515 m at Sandown Park in Melbourne, Victoria, Australia in November.
+The Melbourne Cup is a greyhound race in Australia.
+It is run over 515 m at Sandown Park in Melbourne, Victoria, Australia in November.

 History

 In 1956, the first Cup was staged at Sandown Park on the grass track over 565 yards under handicap condition and was worth £500 to the winner.
 In 1962, the Cup was won by Saskagay, the first bitch to win the race.
 The prize money was £2000.
 In 1966, handicap conditions were eliminated.
 Cheltenham Lass won after finishing second in 1965.
 In 1967, Neville Ballinger trained the Cup quinella with Swan Opal and Dollar Hunter.
 In 1970, Chris Dandy won for trainer Alex Kay, the fourth consecutive winner from New South Wales.

 In 1978, actor Robert Stack presented the trophy and in 1979, actor Elke Sommer presented the trophy.
 In 1980, a silver Mercedes-Benz was given away to celebrate the 25th anniversary of the cup.
 The presenter was golfer Greg Norman.
 In 1985 with only a small kennel of four greyhounds, the Hall of Famer Ned Bryant trained the quinella with the Brian Lenehan owned Sydney Dingaan defeating Shining Chariot.

 In 1992, Schweppes became the Cup sponsor and Master Giant the winner.
 In 2006, Betty's Angel completed the Group 1 ADVANCE Sapphire Crown – Schweppes Melbourne Cup double, setting a new race record of 29.51.
 In 2011, Dyna Tron in a race record 29.21 seconds.
 In 2020, Hard Style Rico became the first greyhound to break 29 seconds in a final when winning the final in 28.91.

 In 2016, the Cup had total prize money of AUD600,000.